 The photo above is from my church on Transfiguration, baskets of all kinds of fruits of the earth waiting for the prayers of blessing.
 Some of them were inspiring in the variety and arrangement of items, but one of my favorite baskets is the big one in front, full of apples picked just that morning.I don’t eat much honey these days, but I get a whiff of it in the candles every Sunday in church, and I can imagine the heady scent emanating from these tables laden with jars and bowls and plates of honey.

 Doesn’t it just tell you something about our God, how sweet He is, and how extravagantly generous, that He would give us something as intense and rich as honey?
-The bees, of course, are mostly in the business of pollinating the fruit.
+The bees, of course, are also in the business of pollinating the fruit.
 The whole Creation and its interconnectedness is reflected in the Church and in our salvation history, all of a piece and orchestrated in love by our dear Father God.